nyonyoko/what_to_eat/README.md

 ## 🚀 Future Plans

-- Allow users to **add new restaurants directly** from the website interface.
+- Allow users to add new restaurants directly from the website interface.
 - Add Google Maps links for selected restaurants.
 - Show restaurant images or logos.
-- Allow multiple selections in filters (e.g., pick both Korean and Chinese at once).
+- Allow multiple selections in filters.
+- Add a search function.
+- Move restaurant data to the backend to improve security and privacy.
+- Support user accounts and favorites.

 ## 📷 Screenshot